michalokulski/vcredist-aio/README.md

 - Creates log directory automatically if it doesn't exist

 **Safety Features:**
-- Requires typing "UNINSTALL" to confirm (unless `-Force` is used)
+ - No confirmation prompt; use `-WhatIf` to preview actions
  - Detects architecture (x86/x64) from display names
 - Deduplicates registry entries (x86 packages appear in both registry hives on 64-bit systems)
 - Handles both MSI and EXE-based uninstallers
 - Comprehensive logging with exit code interpretation